kaftkatt/CTW_generated_in_SVB/README.md

 ### Notebooks and code for the paper: "Multi-scale bathymetric modulation of coastal trapped waves generated in Sebastián Vizcaíno Bay, Baja California"

-A. Thelandersson, K. Ramos-Musalem, S. T. Gille, B. D. Cornuelle and M. R. Mazloff
+A. Thelandersson, K. Ramos-Musalem, B. D. Cornuelle, S. T. Gille and M. R. Mazloff

 This repository is divided into: